Getting Involved in our Parish

 We would welcome your interest in joining the Knights of Columbus.
 For more information please contact: Tom Bigelow -Grand Knight at 810-241-9749 or Ed Smeader -Membership Director at 810-639-2609.

 The Pastoral Council of Good Shepherd Church shares with the Pastor, Fr.
 Jon, the responsibilities of furthering the Kingdom of God and accepts the challenge of interpreting and carrying out the vision of the parish community.
 The leadership style is one of collaboration, acknowledging the Spirit’s presence in each of its members.

 Once a year, the Pastoral Council sets aside time to re-examine the parish goals and determine which new goals will have priority in the year that follows.
 Time is devoted to prayer and reflection to enlist God’s blessing on all of these parish undertakings.

 Membership in the Pastoral Council consists of the Pastor – Fr.
-Gordon, a representative from each of the commissions and organizations, and three persons from the community at large.
+Jon, a representative from each of the commissions and organizations, and three persons from the community at large.

 Pastoral Council Member at Large:

 This is a 3 year commitment.
 The main responsibility of the member-at-large is to help set the direction for the future life of the parish and to bring to the council concerns and suggestions of parishioners.